konetom/GO-off_Plaza/README.md

 Warnings
 --------
 Before running the script, there must be no empty experiment in your Plaza workbench named similarly to input file name (e.g. "Exp_[some_number]").
 An error might show if the input file has more than 8000 gene IDs.
-This is not a sripting issue.
+This is not a Python script-related issue.

 <br>